Ilshidur/node-mercure/README.md

 server.listen(3000);
 ```

-Because the Server is leverages Express, it is possible to add middlewares in front of the internal Hub middleware :
+Because the Server leverages Express, it is possible to add middlewares in front of the internal Hub middleware :

 ```javascript
 const compression = require('compression');